ZacharyGodfrey/personal-site/src/pages/styles.md

 ---

 Here is some *emphasis text*.
 Here is some **bold text**.
 Here is some `code`.
-Here is a [link](/).
+Here is an [internal link](/) and an [external link](https://github.com).
 This is some more text that will hopefully be long enough to cause some wrapping and show off how a paragraph of text will look on the website.

 ---